Avon and Somerset Police: Official inspections

 HMICFRS conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
 In its latest PEEL inspection, Avon and Somerset Police was rated as follows:

 Controversy

 Race and sex discrimination in recruitment

 In 2006, the force admitted it had contravened the Sex Discrimination Act and Race Relations Act when it deselected 186 white male candidates from its recruitment process solely because of their sex and race.
-Ralph Welsman, one of those discriminated against, sued the constabulary for their breach of employment laws and he received compensation in an out of court settlement.
+Ralph Welsman, one of those discriminated against, sued the force for their breach of employment laws and he received compensation in an out of court settlement.
 The policy was condemned by both the Police Federation and Commission for Racial Equality and it was abandoned.
 The same illegal policy was also used by Gloucestershire Constabulary.

 Taser usage

 In August 2015, officers from the Avon and Somerset force used a Taser on a disabled man, who had the mental age of a seven year old.
 The man was charged with assaulting an officer, but the case collapsed after defence lawyers provided CCTV of the alleged assault to prosecutors.
 The police watchdog said that the actions of the officer who failed to gather the CCTV evidence "fell below the standard expected", but concluded there was no wrongdoing.
 Campaigners and local politicians argued that the case represented “another incident of excessive and unnecessary” use of the weapon in Bristol.
 In response to the case, the force appointed a "dedicated lead for autism" and committed to ensuring that all new officers and civilian investigators undergo training covering "autism spectrum conditions and other non-visible disabilities".

 In January 2017, the force referred itself to the Independent Police Complaints Commission following an incident when officers used a Taser on a black community activist who was trying to enter his own home.
 They mistook him for a wanted person as he persistently refused to give his name to the officers despite requests to do so.
 The incident was captured on video by a member of the public and by the officers' own body cameras.

 In the subsequent criminal trial of the officer involved, they were acquitted of the allegation of assault and battery (assault by beating) at a trial at Salisbury Magistrates Court.
 The officer was also later cleared of misconduct by an independent disciplinary panel.